wanghaisheng/responsive-landing-page-starter/content/blog/en/real-time-face-detection-in-net-with-opentok-and-opencv-dr.md

 ![Displaying Post Build Events Screen](/content/blog/real-time-face-detection-in-net-with-opencv-and-video/post_build_event.png "Displaying Post Build Events Screen")

 At this point, you should be able to fire the app up and connect to a call.
-Since Windows stops you from having your camera accessed by more than one application at the same time you may need to join the call from another computer using the [OpenTok Playground](https://tokbox.com/developer/tools/playground/)
+Since Windows stops you from having your camera accessed by more than one application at the same time you may need to join the call from another computer using the [Vonage Video API Playground](https://tokbox.com/developer/tools/playground/)

 ![Running in Playground](/content/blog/real-time-face-detection-in-net-with-opencv-and-video/joinwithplayground.gif "Running in Playground")